Edwin Richard Hallifax: Career

-Secretary for China Affairs
+Secretary for Chinese Affairs

-He was the Head of Registrar-General in Hong Kong which its title was changed to Secretary for Chinese Affairs in 1913.
+He was the Head of Registrar-General in Hong Kong; its title was changed to Secretary for Chinese Affairs in 1913.

-In 1914, Kwong Wah Hospital was facing the problem of lack of funding.
-E.R.
-Hallifax proposed to direct the income of Tin Hau temple in Yau Ma Tei to Kwong Wah Hospital, which ease its financial situation.
+In 1914, Kwong Wah Hospital was facing the problem of lack of funding to which Hallifax proposed to direct the income of Tin Hau temple in Yau Ma Tei toward the hospital.

 In 1921, several Chinese community leaders, such as Shouson Chow and Fung Ping Shan proposed to establish a technical school for underprivileged children.
-E.R.
 Hallifax worried this would attract children from mainland China to come to Hong Kong and rejected it.
 In August 1922, the Chinese community leaders revised their proposal and set out the criteria for entry, which was only opened for local residents.
-E.R.
 Hallifax agreed with the new proposal and helped them locate the land to build the Aberdeen Industrial Institute, which is now called the Aberdeen Technical School.

 On 7 April 1921, Dr. Sun Yat-sen was elected as the Extraordinary President of the Military Government in Guangzhou.
 The then Governor Sir Reginald Edward Stubbs was suspicious about Sun's co-operation with the Soviet Union and took a tough stand against the Military Government.
-On 4 May 1921, E. R. Hallifax, as the Secretary for Chinese Affairs, issued a notice to prohibit local Chinese in Hong Kong to celebrate the newly established Military Government in Guangzhou.
+On 4 May 1921, Hallifax, as the Secretary for Chinese Affairs, issued a notice to prohibit local Chinese in Hong Kong to celebrate the newly established Military Government in Guangzhou.
 On 6 May 1921, another notice noted that any fundraising activities for the Dr. Sun's government were not allowed.
 The Military Government reacted to these strongly and Stubbs finally caved in.

 E.R.
 Hallifax played a role of the establishment of Tsan Yuk Hospital.
 It was Dr. S.W.
 Tso and Ng Hon-tsz advocated the establishment of the Hospital.
 Mrs. Hallifax was invited to deliver a speech when the Hospital was opened on 17 October 1922 and Mrs. Hallifax was the host of the ceremony.

 In 1920, the Mechanics' Strike lasted for more than three weeks, and only after pressure from Secretary for Chinese Affairs, E.R.
 Hallifax, did the employers eventually concede to a 32.5% pay increase for the workers.

 During the Seamen's strike of 1922, E. R. Hallifax, Secretary for Chinese Affairs, Lau Chu-pak and Shouson Chow all tried to broker a deal with the strike leaders, but without success.

 In March 1927, the then Governor of Hong Kong, Sir Cecil Clementi, reported to London that gunmen from Canton had been sent to assassinate him, Hallifax, Shouson Chow and other loyal Chinese.
 Better relations with Canton eventually developed after Chiang Kai-shek's Kuomintang brutally purged the Communists in 1927.

 In 1928, he was one of the members who accompanied Sir Cecil Clementi, the then Governor of Hong Kong, to visit Li Chai-Sum, the then Governor of Kwantung Province.
 The trip was regarded as an "Entente Cordiale" between the governments.
 A picture was taken for the visit.